 What causes it?

 We don't know for sure, but we do know there are alot of predisposing factors.
 Being female and middle aged makes it more likely.
 Over-reaching, lifting something that's just too heavy for you or recent upper body trauma, including breast cancer surgery or removal of lymph nodes under the arm, can be causative factors.

 There's an interaction between how well our metabolic systems and immune systems are working, the health of our heart and blood vessels, and joint and muscle health.
 It seems that metabolic issues such as diabetes and some cancer drugs can affect proteins and collagen in the shoulder joint and coracoacromial ligament.
 Sometimes women who are diagnosed with frozen shoulder will find that other markers of metabolic health, like their blood pressure, blood sugar levels or cholesterol, have increased.
 It's worth finding out if you have any of these these often silent risk factors, which affect inflammation and processes throughout the body.
-It's estimated that the incidence in diabetics may be up to 1/3.
+It's estimated that up to a third of diabetics may suffer from this in some form.

 The good news: if your blood pressure or cholesterol are a little high or prediposed to diabetes, you can help these conditions with exercise and positive lifestyle choices.
 This in turn will help your muscle and joints, as well as your mood!
 Recent research links thyroid issues and Parkinson's disease with Frozen Shoulder too.
 Your GP or practice nurse can assess the need to do any basic tests if you have concerns about any of these health conditions.